 “It bothered me when people would ask about my military experience in passing and then quickly become distracted with something else.
 Learning to say things like, ‘I’d love to tell you about it another time, over a meal or drink one day’ helped me to avoid situations that upset me and make sure that I was spending time with people who really wanted to listen.”

-- When studying, take as many breaks as you need and find a study partner when possible
+When studying, take as many breaks as you need; find a study partner when possible

-- Practice regular exercise and relaxation techniques to help reduce anxiety and improve concentration
+Exercise regularly and practice relaxation techniques to help reduce anxiety and improve concentration

 Take the next step – Make the connection.